MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -CalendarRepairMissingItemFixDisabled
-!!!
-Exchange Server 2010

-The CalendarRepairMissingItemFixDisabled parameter specifies that the Calendar Repair Assistant won't fix missing attendee calendar items for mailboxes homed on this Mailbox server.
-The default value is $false.

-!!!
-Exchange Server 2013

-The CalendarRepairMissingItemFixDisabled parameter specifies whether the Calendar Repair Assistant won't fix missing calendar items in mailboxes on the Mailbox server.
-Valid input for this parameter is $true or $false.
-The default value is $false.

-!!!
-Exchange Server 2016

 The CalendarRepairMissingItemFixDisabled parameter specifies whether the Calendar Repair Assistant won't fix missing calendar items in mailboxes on the Mailbox server.Valid input for this parameter is $true or $false.
 The default value is $false.

 ```yaml
 Type: $true | $false